ambatshri/100-days-of-code/log.md

 **Today's Progress**: Attended 2 Day React Training Session by Vishal Dubey.
 Day 1
 **Thoughts** So our company organised a 2day React Training Session by Vishal.
 Day 1 of Training, covered basics of React along with props and event handlers

+### Day 5: June 2, Sunday

+**Today's Progress**: Attended 2 Day React Training Session by Vishal Dubey.
+Day 2 **Thoughts** Did a To-Do  project in React as a part of training session.
+Along with another task in which the app needs to be breaked down into components.
+The task allowed us to start thinking in react.